Who Are the Major Parties in a Corporation?

 When starting a business, you need to think long and hard about which organizational structure will best serve your needs.
 Do you want a sole proprietorship?
 A partnership?
 Some type of corporation?
 An LLC?
 There are benefits and drawbacks to each of these business types.

-If you have decided your business or organization would be most successful as a corporation, it is important that you consider the new roles, parties, and positions you’ll need to fulfill the requirements of this type of business.
-Before any of these roles are filled, it is important to know the responsibilities attached to each of the parties in a corporation.
+If you have decided your business or organization would be most successful as a corporation, you should then consider the new roles, parties, and positions you’ll need, as well as the responsibilities attached to each of these.

 Board of Directors

 COO (Chief Operations Officer).
-The COO manages the daily business of the corporation, including the sales and marketing.
-Often the second in command, the chief operations officer reports directly to the CEO but has a more hands-on role.
+The COO manages the daily business of the corporation, including sales and marketing.
+Often the second in command, the chief operations officer reports directly to the CEO.

 The needs and size of a corporation may call for additional senior management roles, including: